An introduction to human and physical capital.

 Human capital refers to the skills, training, experience, education, knowledge, technical know-how, and competencies contributed by humans to a business.

-In other words, human capital can be referred to as the value that is added onto a company by an employee, which can be measured by the employee’s skills and competencies.
+In other words, human capital can be referred to as the value that is added to a company by an employee, which can be measured by the employee’s skills and competencies.

-Human capital is an important factor of production, and employing individuals with the right education, experience, skills and training, can improve efficiency, productivity and profitability.
+Human capital is an important factor in production, and employing individuals with the right education, experience, skills and training, can improve efficiency, productivity and profitability.

 - Define human capital.